akansha8114/DevTinder_Frontend/README.md

 -You should not be access other routes without login -if token is not present , redirect to the login page -now build Logut and Profile page
+-get the feed and add the feed in the store
+-Built the usercard on the feed